AuthMe/AuthMeReloaded/docs/config.md

         length: 8
         # How many hours is a recovery code valid for?
         validForHours: 4
+    emailRecovery:
+        # Seconds a user has to wait for before a password recovery mail may be sent again
+        # This prevents an attacker from abusing AuthMe's email feature.
+        cooldown: 60
 BackupSystem:
     # Enable or disable automatic backup
     ActivateBackup: false